 I’m on a run of no onion recipes.
 This is another such.
 Masala bhindi that uses dry spices only – no onions, no tomatoes.
-[All my tomatoes went into the dal you see alongside the picture below the recipe!
-Recipe for my tomato-toor dal to follow soon.]
+[All my tomatoes went into the tomato-toor dal you see alongside the picture below the recipe!]

 I like it when the plate has a range of colors on it.
 Green, yellow and white today – what say?